SUKRUCIRIS/AI_enhanced_Voxel_Game_Engine/README.md

-## Compiling with Python GUI on Windows
+## Compiling with Python GUI (MSVC or GCC)

 ```
 python ./run.py
 ```
 You can change various settings of the demo game of the game engine on this menu and compile with a button.

-You have to install Visual Studio Build Tools and set the path to vcvarsall.bat in the GUI to be able to compile.
+You have to install Visual Studio Build Tools and set the path to vcvarsall.bat in the GUI to be able to compile on Windows.

-## Compiling without Python GUI on Windows
+## Compiling without Python GUI on x64 Windows (MSVC)

-### Build project files:
+Build project files:

 ```
 mkdir build